generiekzaakafhandelcomponent/Basisprocessen/blueprints/stadspas/README.md

 As we don't want to commit secrets/passwords.
 A solution to work with secrets should already be there, either through the AWS parameter store or in Kubernetes with environment variables like below:

-The following environment variables should be defined:
+The following environment variables should be defined for Backend:

 * VALTIMO_CONNECTOR-ENCRYPTION_SECRET= any secrets at least 16 characters
 * VALTIMO_JWT_SECRET= keycloak jwt secret